SOLAS-TTRPG/SOLAS/README.md

 Each spell costs 1 stamina to cast, as well as its associated focus cost, regardless of the damage dealt.
 If you don't have enough focus OR stamina, you cannot use it.
 Some spells require concentration, meaning that if your heart is reduced, or you cast another spell, the spell ends.
 You can use at most one spell per turn.

+Some spells are **scalable**, which means they can be improved by spending more focus.
+The scalable description explains how the spell improves for each additional point you spend.

 ## Simple Spells
 *Requires 2 Mind, Cost: 2 Focus*

 These spells represent things that a character can do with little concentration.

 ### Entangle
-*Range: 12 Tiles*
+- **Concentration**
+- Range: 12 Tiles
+- Duration: 1 Minute

 Within range, grasping weeds and vines sprout in a two-tile radius from a point on the ground within range.
 Any creature who is in this range must make a **Strength Check**.
 Creatures who get fewer successes than your **Mind** score can only move at half of their normal speed while in the area.

 ### Fire Bolt
-*Range: 12 Tiles*

-*R3 Fire*
+- Range: 12 Tiles
+- Scalable: +R2

-You hurl a mote of fire at a creature or object within range.
+You hurl a mote of fire at a creature or object within range, doing **R2 Fire** damage.
 A flammable object hit by this spell ignites if it isn’t being worn or carried.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each point you spend, you it does an additional R2 Fire.
+### Guiding Bolt
+- Range: 6 Tiles
+- Scalable: +R2

+A flash of light streaks toward a creature of your choice within range, doing **R3 Radiant** damage.
+The next attack against this target before the end of your next turn has advantage, thanks to the mystical dim light glittering on the target until then.

 ### Healing Word
-*Range: 3 Tiles*
+- Range: 3 Tiles
+- Scalable: +R2

 You cure the wounds of a willing creature (including yourself) that is within range, healing the target R2.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each point you spend, you add another R2 to the healing.
+### Mage Hand
+- **Concentration**
+- Range: 30ft
+- Duration: 1 Minute

+A spectral, floating hand appears at a point you choose within range.
+The hand lasts for the duration or until you dismiss it as an action.
+The hand vanishes if it is ever more than 6 tiles away from you or if you cast this spell again.

+You can use your action to control the hand.
+You can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
+You can move the hand up to 6 tiles each time you use it.

+The hand can’t attack, activate magical items, or carry more than 10 pounds.

 ### Ray of Frost
-*Range: 6 Tiles*

-*R2 Cold*
+- Range: 6 Tiles
+- Scalable: +R1 and target's speed - 1 tile

-A frigid beam of blue-white light streaks toward a creature within range.
+A frigid beam of blue-white light streaks toward a creature within range, dealing **R3 cold** damage.
 If it reduces the target's HP, its speed is reduced by 2 tiles until the start of your next turn.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each point you spend, the target takes an additional R1 Cold damage, and its speed is reduced by an additional tile.

 ### Shocking Grasp
-*Range: 1 Tile*

-*R4 Lightning*
+- Range: 1 Tile
+- Scalable: +R2

-Lightning springs from your hand to deliver a shock to a creature you try to touch.
+Lightning springs from your hand to deliver a shock to a creature you try to touch, dealing **R4 Lightning**.
 You have advantage on the attack roll if the target is wearing armor made of metal.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each point you spend, the target takes an additional R2 Lightning damage.

 ### Toll the Dead
-*Range: 6 Tiles*

-*R2 Necrotic*
+- Range: 6 Tiles
+- Scalable: +R2

-You point at one creature you can see within range, and the sound of a dolorous bell fills the air around it for a moment.
-If the target is missing any of its hit points, you may roll with advantage.
+You point at one creature you can see within range, and the sound of a dolorous bell fills the air around it for a moment, dealing **R3 Necrotic** damage.
+If the target is missing any heart, you may roll with advantage.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each point you spend, the target takes an additional R2 Necrotic damage.

 ### Wither and Bloom
-*Range 12*
+- Range 12
+- Scalable: +R1 and radius + 1

 You weaken the veil between life and death at a point within range.
-In a radius of 2 tiles, each creature of your choice takes R2 Necrotic damage.
-Additionally, a creature of your choice within the radius recovers some **heart**, equal to the number of creatures who took damage.
+In a radius of 2 tiles, each creature of your choice takes **R2 Necrotic** damage (rolled individually).
+Additionally, a creature of your choice within the radius gains heart equal to the number of creatures who took damage.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each additional point you spend, the radius and number of dice increase by 1.

 ### Word of Radiance
-*Range: 1 Tile*

-*R2 Radiant*
+- Range: 1 Tile
+- Scalable: +R1

-You utter a divine word, and burning radiance erupts around each creature of your choice that you can see within range.
+You utter a divine word, and burning radiance erupts around each creature of your choice that you can see within range, dealing **R3 Radiant** damage.

-**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
-For each point you spend, each creature takes an additional R1 Radiant damage.

-## Easy spells
-*Requires 3 Mind, Cost: 3 Focus*

-This spells represent things that a character can do with a small effort.

-### Armor of Agathys
-*Range: Self*

-*R4 Cold*

-A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear, and you gain 3 temporary health.
-If a creature within 1 tile reduces this to 0, the creature takes R4 Cold (no stamina/focus cost).
-If not fully used in 3 turns, the spell fades and any remaining temporary health is removed.

-### Bless
-***Concentration***

-*Range: 6 Tiles*

-Three creatures of your choice who remain in range get to add R1 to their rolls (checks, attacks, and spells)

-### Burning Hands
-*Range: 3 Tiles*

-*R5 Fire*

-As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips, burning every creature in a 3 tile cone.

-### Chromatic Orb
-*Range: 9 Tiles*

-*R5 Choose*

-You hurl a small sphere of energy at a creature that you can see within range.
-You choose the damage type, from the elemental damage category.

-### Hex
-***Concentration***

-*Range: 9 Tiles*

-You place a curse on a creature that you can see within range.
-Until concentration ends, you get to add 1R on all attacks and spells with that creature as the target.

-### Inflict Wounds
-*Range: 1 Tile*

-*R6 Necrotic*

-Your touch causes a creature to be wracked with decay.

-### Inspire
-*Range: 6 Tiles*

-A creature that you choose within range has advantage on their next roll (check, attack, or spell).

-### Witch Bolt
-***Concentration***

-*Range: 6 Tiles*

-*R4 Lightning*

-A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
-As long as you do damage with the witch bolt, you may use witch bolt again with only stamina cost.

-## Moderate spells
-*Requires 4 Mind, Cost: 4 Focus*

-spells that require some decent concentration.

-### Barkskin
-***Concentration***

-*Range: 1 Tile*

-You touch a willing creature (including yourself), giving them a boost to their vitality and durability.
-The target’s skin has a rough, bark-like appearance, and attacks against them have disadvantage.
-At the start of the creature's turn, it regains R2 hit points.

-### Misty Step
-You disappear in a silvery mist, reappearing in an open space within 6 tiles that you can see.